CloudVLab/qwiklabs-content-bundle-spec/api/lab-bundle-spec.md

 *   `default` [default] - Has access to GCP and Workspace services (like Drive)
 *   `gcp_only` - Only has access to GCP (Cloud Console, Cloud Shell, and Data Studio)
+*   `extra` - Superset of `default` with access to some additional services.
+    Usage of this variant is restricted.

 ###### Valid resource references for gcp_user